 Corporation for Supportive Housing (CSH) is a national nonprofit intermediary and Community Development Financial institution (CDFI) founded in 1991.
 CSH develops cross-sector partnerships and engages broader systems to fully invest in solutions that advance quality, affordable housing, coordinated services, and economic security for tenants and front-line workers.
 By aligning affordable housing with services and other sectors, CSH helps communities move away from crisis, optimize their public resources, and ensure opportunities for everyone to thrive.
 Its funding, expertise, and advocacy have provided more than \$1.5 billion in direct loans and grants that have developed nearly 400,000 affordable supportive housing units nationwide.
-For more information, please visit www.csh.org for follow us on Twitter, Facebook, and LinkedIn.
+For more information, please visit www.csh.org.